ziapeltagames/lavender-hack/README.md

 **"Strict Time Records"** is a Gygaxian reference to the first edition [_Advanced Dungeons and Dragons Dungeon Master's Guide_](https://www.drivethrurpg.com/product/17004/Dungeon-Masters-Guide-1e) beseeching Dungeon Masters to use time pressure effectively.
 Way back in the mid 1980s, I found this idea fun in theory, but cumbersome in practice.
 One of the core goals of this system is to make time pressure and resource management central to the game while keeping the fiddly bits manageable.
 That's kind of my jam.
 I wrote another game called [_Wrath of the Autarch_](https://www.drivethrurpg.com/product/191025/Wrath-of-the-Autarch) which is fun if you want a really deep dive on domain management.

-There is also a goal to hew close to a [_B/X_](https://www.drivethrurpg.com/product/110274/DD-Basic-Set-Rulebook-B-X-ed-Basic) core so I can use OSR content like [_Barrowmaze_](https://www.drivethrurpg.com/product/139762/Barrowmaze-Complete) or [_Hot Springs Island_](https://www.drivethrurpg.com/product/215340/The-Dark-of-Hot-Springs-Island) or [_Night's Dark Terror_](https://www.drivethrurpg.com/product/17119/B10-Nights-Dark-Terror-Basic) or [_Dwimmermount_](https://www.drivethrurpg.com/product/133746/Dwimmermount-Labyrinth-Lord-version) without too much pain. _Torchbearer_ and _The One Ring_ both manage time in interesting ways, but aren't close enough to B/X to make that content very easy to use.
+There is also a primary design goal to hew close to a [_B/X_](https://www.drivethrurpg.com/product/110274/DD-Basic-Set-Rulebook-B-X-ed-Basic) core so I can use OSR content like [_Barrowmaze_](https://www.drivethrurpg.com/product/139762/Barrowmaze-Complete) or [_Hot Springs Island_](https://www.drivethrurpg.com/product/215340/The-Dark-of-Hot-Springs-Island) or [_Night's Dark Terror_](https://www.drivethrurpg.com/product/17119/B10-Nights-Dark-Terror-Basic) or [_Dwimmermount_](https://www.drivethrurpg.com/product/133746/Dwimmermount-Labyrinth-Lord-version) without too much pain. _Torchbearer_ and _The One Ring_ both manage time in very interesting ways, but aren't close enough to B/X to make that content very easy to use.
 That said, those two are among my favorite RPGs, so if you haven't played them, you should!

+What makes something compatible or easy to convert is somewhat a matter of opinion.
+For myself, I'd like to use B/X style content at the table without doing preparatory work ahead of time.
+In the case of _Lavender Hack_, most of the conversion revolves around converting monster armor class and using abstract values rather than a gold piece standard.
+Both of which aren't _too_ hard to do in real time.

-This game itself probably doesn't fit into the [OSR](https://rpg.stackexchange.com/questions/1144/what-defines-the-old-school-renaissance), but you can still use B/X to cover up any holes in the rules (of which there are currently many), and you'll be in pretty good shape.
+Not sure if this fits into the [OSR](https://rpg.stackexchange.com/questions/1144/what-defines-the-old-school-renaissance) or not, but it's close enough that you can use B/X to cover up any holes in the rules, and you'll be in pretty good shape.
 It also might go without saying, but you need to understand tabletop role-playing games and _B/X_ and even newer games like _Dungeon World_ to make sense of this.
 There's a lot left unspoken.
 If you're completely new, get started with [_5th Edition Dungeons and Dragons_](https://dnd.wizards.com/) and come back after you've played a few games.

 # Docs